EQEmu/eqemu-docs-v2/docs/categories/client-configuration/macos-mojave-client-configuration.md

 ## Launch EverQuest

-{% hint style="info" %}
+!!! info
       Be sure to follow the instructions to [configure your client](../../../../categories/how-to-guides/client-configuration#all-operating-systems) for use with EQEmu that are applicable to all operating systems.
-{% endhint %}

 * In Terminal... (_/Applications/Utilities/Terminal.app_)
 * Navigate to your EverQuest directory (IE _cd Applications/EverQuest/_)